luizbgomide/EclipsePhase2e-ptbr/src/04/28-traits.md

 **▲ Ego Trait • CP Cost: 1**

 You are accustomed to trauma, but it has scarred you.
-You are immune to stress from either alienation, helplessness, or violence (choose one).
-However, your WIL Check is reduced by 10 and you suffer a −10 modifier on Persuade Tests.
+You are immune to stress from either alienation, helplessness, the unknown, or violence (choose one p.
+229).
+You may only choose the unknown if you also have the Psi trait.
+Your WIL Check is reduced by 10 and you suffer a −10 modifier on Persuade Tests.
 This trait may be taken multiple times for different types of stress; modifiers are cumulative.

 ### Hyper Linguistics